Bait Finesse System Trout Fishing Guide

 LURES FOR BFS TROUT

 Lure choice is often the most overthought part of BFS trout fishing.
 The fish do not know if it is a BFS setup or a spinning setup delivering the lure.
-Regardless of any marketing hype, almost any lure can be used with a BFS setup or a spinning setup.
+Regardless of any marketing hype, almost any lure, like spinners, can be used with a BFS setup or a spinning setup.
 The exception would be any disjointed rigs like a split shot rig (think of basic live worm rigging) and other rigs where the casted weight is not at the end of the line.

 Although possible with BFS gear, spinning gear hands down wins at casting those rigs.